 These are foot shaped!
 Hallelujah!
 They’re also completely flat, and very thin with a stack height of 5mm.
 For those who are transitioning to barefoot, you might want to add more cushion with North Sole’s zero drop insoles.
 I find that I often need some extra cushion in these shoes, because they are so minimal and I’m still adjusting my gait and heel strike.
 They are incredibly comfortable with the insoles in though.

 This style of shoe ranges from $94-$99 with free shipping.
 That’s pretty much in the ball park when it comes to barefoot shoes, and maybe even on the cheaper side because of the free shipping.
 They do accept returns within 30 days, but you pay for your return shipping.
 I tried their winter shoes as well (I’ll add a few pics of them at the end for those interested) and sent those back for a refund.
-It cost $30 to ship them back to Poland, but fortunately I had used Paypal to purchase them so I got that $30 refunded back to me.
+It cost $30 to ship them back to Poland.
 I did have to wait a really long time, like over a month, before the shoes made it to them and I got my money back.

 I followed their size guide and was pretty much in between a 36 and 37.
 I ended up going with the 37s and they fit well, with lots of room.
 The 36s would probably work too, but because of the laces I can cinch them around my foot and still have space around my toes.
 I always use the manufacturer’s size guide before ordering shoes, thankfully Tadeevo has a pretty detailed chart up for reference.